 In the beginning simple pretexts, simple provocations were needed.

-with the murder of the Austrian duke, with the falsified raid on a radio station by Poland, which was the pretext for the Nazi invasion.
+with the falsified raid on a radio station by Poland,

-Before only pretexts were needed.
-Nowadays justifications are required,
+Before, only the pretexts were needed.

-because in a globalised world, when we all have access to the mass media,
+when we all have access to the mass media,

-Therefore the technologies nowadays are polished to the finest details, they become monstrously professional.
+Therefore, the technologies nowadays are polished to the finest details,

-The criminal methods of igniting wars have changes little over the last decades, thinks the political observer Andrei Kondrashjov.
+The criminal methods of igniting wars have changed little over the last decades,

 However, the methods of conducting said wars became different.

-Nowadays, the wars are conducted not only in the trenches, but also on the newspaper pages, blogs and social networks.
+Nowadays, the wars are conducted not only in the trenches,

 The power of the information weapons is comparable to that of WMDs.